Iraneus/betamedneed/about.md

 Ensure users get what they need from certified professionals and verified vendors using specialized teams.

-Provide more financing and credit options and build users’ credit rating so users can get what they need when they need it and can pay later.
+Provide more financing and credit options so users can get what they need when they need it and can pay later.

 Extend medical research and technological advancements in communities.